rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 #### How do I transfer an image to another region?

-For instructions on transferring an image to another region, see [Transferring images between regions of the Rackspace Open Cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud).
+For instructions on transferring an image to another region, see [Transfer images between regions of the Rackspace Open Cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud).

 #### Can I use image export and import to move between Infrastructure and Managed accounts?

 Yes.
-It is possible to move images between Infrastructure and Managed accounts by following the steps in the article [Transferring images between regions of the Rackspace Open Cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud) to export the required image, then import it into the account that the
+It is possible to move images between Infrastructure and Managed accounts by following the steps in the article [Transfer images between regions of the Rackspace Open Cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud) to export the required image, then import it into the account that the